-INSPECTOR, INSURANCE means an inspector employed by an authorized insurance company as defined in this code.
+INSPECTOR, INSURANCE means an inspector employed by an authorized insurance company.

 INSURANCE COMPANY, AUTHORIZED means an insurance company that has been authorized by the State of Washington to write and provide insurance coverage for loss of boilers or unfired pressure vessels.